jumpingjoy/watchnationpro/index.md

 ### Our smart watch review is directed on the following mottos:
 * How smartwatch for women help in solving the challenge?
+* What are the smartwatch features that you must look for?
-* How does each feature perform in terms of **5-star ratings** denoted by our rating reference:
+* How does each feature perform in terms of 5-star ratings denoted by our rating reference?

 ★★★★★ | 😎